tootedom/spray-cache-spymemcached/README.md

 - SHA256
 - MD5
+- JenkinsHash
+- XXHash

-To used either of these you need to specify the hashing method to be used at cache construction time:
+To used either of these you need to specify the hashing method to be used at cache construction time.
+For the best performance, XXHash is recommended:

 #### MD5 ####